18 October 2023: Department of Economic History, Lund University

 University of Southern Denmark, CAGE, CEPR

 The first Scandinavian universities were established in the fifteenth century.
-But it was not until 1811 that the first university was established in Norway: what is today the University of Oslo.
+But it was not until 1811 that plans were announced for the first university in Norway: what is today the University of Oslo.
 Prior to this, aspiring Norwegian academics would travel to Copenhagen to study.
 Many high-status professions in Norwegian society — including in state administration and the church — required university-level qualifications.

 Our empirical approach is underpinned by three key factors.
 First, the timing of the establishment of the University of Oslo was not determined by Norway itself — and thus can be considered exogenous.
 Second, the University of Oslo was modelled closely on the University of Copenhagen and offered substantially the same courses — the new university did not offer instruction in new skills.
 Third, political circumstances acted to cleanly separate the Danish and Norwegian cohorts after the University of Oslo opened: Norwegians no longer moved to Copenhagen to study, and Danes did not study in Oslo.